iwswordpress/WebComponents/README.md

 # Web Components as micro-apps/services
+## All the JS Frameworks playing nicely together...

 You are free to use code in projects but not trainings or books without prior permission.